 What IS a Pen Name?

-A pen name a fictitious name used in place of your legal name in your professional writing career.
+A pen name is a fictitious name used in place of your legal name in your professional writing career.

 I’ve also heard of writers using them if their real name is hard to pronounce, if it’s too close to another author’s, or if they think their name doesn’t “fit” with their genre.